 - Click the dropdown, then highlight the forms that will show 'next'.
 To select multiple forms, click and drag, or press Ctrl while clicking.

 - Click OK.
 The URLs area will update to include code for the new 'linked' forms (&NFID=12345).

-Clinic: If using Clinics, you can associate a clinic to a Web Form.
-When a new patient fills out a form and no patient record exists yet, the clinic associated to the Web Form will be assigned to the patient.
-Note: This clinic will not override clinic selection on any existing patient records.
+Associate a clinic to web form(s).
+When a new patient fills out a form and no patient record exists yet, the clinic associated to the web form(s) will be assigned to the patient.
+This clinic will not override clinic selection on any existing patient records.